 From the very beginning of regular television broadcasting in Britain in 1936, up until the 1980s, British TV drama and comedy shows were made using multiple electronic (video) cameras in studios.
 That was fine for the interior scenes, but when it came to location shooting, the cameras and (after their introduction in 1958) videotape machines were so big and heavy they needed large outside broadcast trucks to transport them to the location, to say nothing of the complex power supplies providing their multiple operating voltages.
+Even though video stock allowed for quicker turnaround as it did not have to be developed the way film did, editing was imprecise compared to film, making working with video in post-production impractical for anything longer than remote news packages.
 The cameras also required very high light levels to avoid picture noise, which compounded the impracticality of working with them on location.
 Consequently, many shows used 16mm film and audio tape recorders for exterior footage, since the equipment was much more portable (often battery-operated) and film was easier and more forgiving to light and could be edited easily.
 This meant that interior and exterior shots have a completely different look.

 Examples are far too numerous for a comprehensive list, but include: